-Filmmaker Kunal Kohli has been asked to suspend the shoot of his new project, 'Phir Se', as he battles allegations of plagiarism.
+Filmmaker Kunal Kohli has been asked to suspend the shoot of 'Phir Se', as he battles allegations of plagiarism.
 We take a look at recent director-writer tussles which have become commonplace, of late

 'Daawat-E-Ishq' co-writer, Jyoti Kapoor has filed a complaint with the Film Writers Association (FWA) alleging director Kunal Kohli's next film, 'Phir Se', is based on the story she had narrated to him last year.
 The case is now pending before the FWA's dispute settlement committee with Kohli denying the accusations.

 An industry source says, "Kapoor's agency had sent her script to Kunal Kohli early last year.
 He liked it a lot and when he met her, he suggested certain changes in the script.
 There were also some issues regarding credit and money.
 Eventually, the deal did not materialise."

 'Daawat-E-Ishq' co-writer, Jyoti Kapoor, who has accused Kohli of stealing her script

 Kapoor is then said to have taken the script to veteran production executive, Trilok Malhotra to make the film.
 However, when Kohli announced about his film, she felt that it bore uncanny resemblance to her story.
 The source adds, "Her agency had e-mailed the script to Kohli.
 His quotes about his film that have been flashed in the media also indicate that it is Kapoor's story."

 The poster of Kunal Kohli's 'Phir Se'.
 The writer-director has turned actor for the film which will see him romancing TV actress, Jennifer Winget